The White Tiger

 Then the young man came upon an unconscious girl who lay huddled in a heap.
 The young hunter took the girl in his arms and nursed her until she awakened.
 The girl looked into his face and thanked him with all of her heart.
 She then revealed that she was the daughter of the king's highest advisor, who was famous in the capital city.
 The young girl told him how just the night before, the great White Tiger had stolen her away while she was washing her hair outside on the veranda of her home.

 Then the young hunter took the maiden to her home in the capital city.
 Her father cried tears of joy to see his daughter returning safe and sound.
-In gratitude, her father welcomed the young hunter into his family to become his daughter's husband and to be heir to his name and fortune.
+In gratitude, her father welcomed the young hunter into his home to assume a state position of great importance.
+The young man readily accepted as he was ready to master a new skill, now that the White Tiger had been defeated.

 end